Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_Copilot_Revised.md

 1. **Enterprise Licence** – Copilot is provided through our organisation’s enterprise licence.
 Do **not** purchase a personal subscription.
 Make sure your GitHub account is part of the **Programmers.ai** organisational account so that billing and policies are centralised.

 2. **GitHub Account** – If you don’t have a GitHub account, create one using your corporate email.
-Ask your administrator to add your account to the Programmers.io organisation.
+Ask your administrator to add your account to the Programmers.ai organisation.
 All code should be committed under the organisation to maintain access control and compliance.

 3. **Visual Studio Code** – Download the latest [VS Code](https://code.visualstudio.com/) for your operating system.
 Copilot integrates seamlessly with VS Code.

 4. **Git** – Install Git so you can clone repositories, create branches and push changes.

-# Windows
+### Windows
 - Download **Git for Windows**: https://git-scm.com/download/win
 - Run the installer (default options are fine).
 - Verify: `git --version`

-## Linux
+### Linux
 - Update packages: `sudo apt update`
 - Install: `sudo apt install git` (use your distro’s package manager if different)
 - Verify: `git --version`